 2016 – The VET deploys to Fort Bend and Brazoria Counties in response to historic flooding along the Brazos River.

-2016 – The CVM celebrates its centennial with a slate of events throughout the year and publishes a special coffee table book, “Celebrating CVM 100 Years 1916–2016: Serving Every Texan Every Day.”
+2016 – The CVMBS celebrates its centennial with a slate of events throughout the year and publishes a special coffee table book, “Celebrating CVM 100 Years 1916–2016: Serving Every Texan Every Day.”

 2017 – The VBEC provides new learning opportunities for students who attend the four Texas A&M System universities that are part of the TVMC “Serving Every Texan Every Day” Initiative.

 2017 – The DVM class size increases to 142 students.

 2017 – The first eight DVM graduates of the CVMBS’s revitalized Food Animal Track hit the field—specifically trained for beef cattle and food production medicine.

 2017 – A data-driven curriculum renewal is implemented in the fall with the incoming class of 2021.
 Changes ensure the curriculum continues to include extensive, engaging, didactic instruction, and hands-on learning opportunities.

 2017 – The CVMBS holds the inaugural Veterinary Job & Externship Fair, in partnership with TVMA.